The physiotherapist in the domain of psychosomatic is specialized in the treatment of complaints that extend to stress and misunderstood complaints.

 - Burnout.

-- Provide an insight in the occurrence and persistence of physical stress complaints.
+- To improve insight into the origin and maintenance of physical stress complaints.

-- Promote confidence in physical functioning, a positive self-image and sense of self.
+- Improve confidence in physical functioning, a positive self-image and sense of self.

 - Mindfulness (attention training and awareness).